michaelchu/optopsy/README.md

 The library is designed to compose well into your data analysis work and uses Pandas extensively under the hood.
 It extends PandasObject to faciliate common functional composition used in quant finance. **As such, please note that importing `optopsy` modifies `pandas.core.base.PandasObject` to provide added functionality to pandas objects, including DataFrames.**

-*This library is currently in development, please use at your own risk*

 ## Usage

 ### Use Your Data